megsoftconsulting/OwaspTraining/README.md

-# OwaspTraining
+# OWASP Training March 2019

-Collection of examples and labs for the megsoft OWASP course.
+Collection of examples and labs for the megsoft OWASP training.

 Authors: